maslovw/SDND/FindingLanes/writeup.md

 more solid.

-At the end I apply cv2.HoughLinesP, which can still have a lot of noise, so I added lines `filtering`: for each line in the output of HoughLines I find k and b values (y = kx + b), where k is the line slope and b is the vertical intercept of the given line.
+At the end I apply cv2.HoughLinesP, which can still have a lot of noise, so I added lines 'filtering': for each line in the output of HoughLines I find k and b values `y = kx + b`, where k is the line slope and b is the vertical intercept of the given line.
 This allows me to calculate top and bottom points of the line.